aimee-mcneil-melville/ToDo-Full-Stack/packages/broken-kaleidoscope/README.md

   <details style="padding-left: 2em">
     <summary>More about using the `style` state</summary>

-    When you're done, there should be no change in the rendered output in your browser: it should work the same whether or not you have the style in state or in the JSX.
+    When you're done, there should be no change in the rendered output in your browser: it should work the same whether or not you have the style in state or in the TSX.

     What you've just done is make your component more **flexible**.
 We can now manipulate the values any way we'd like using the `setStyle` function.